Weibersbrunn: History

 In 1861, the glass works closed following a long period of stagnation.
 This brought on a period of destitution for the local population that only ended with the building of the motorway around 100 years later.
 During that time, locals had to earn a living as itinerant labourers in the large cities or in strenuous forestry work as the local soil was ill-suited for successful agriculture.

 Virtually no signs of glass production remain today, the works were replaced by the new parish church in 1862 (consecrated in 1864).
 Glass products made at Weibersbrunn can today be viewed in the Spessartmuseum at Lohr and in a small Heimatmuseum in the village.

 On 1 July 1862, the Bezirksamt Aschaffenburg was established and its territory included Weibersbrunn.
-In 1939, Germany introduced Landkreise (districts) and Weibersbrunn now was one of 33 communities in the old Landkreis Aschaffenburg.
+In 1939, Germany introduced Landkreise (districts) and Weibersbrunn now was one of 33 municipalities in the old Landkreis Aschaffenburg.
 In the course of Gebietsreform, this was merged with Landkreis Alzenau in Unterfranken to form the current Landkreis Aschaffenburg (Aschaffenburg district).

 The Autobahn (motorway) through the Spessart was built in 1955-60.
 This allowed locals to commute to the Rhine-Main region and brought in tourists.
 Hotels were opened and the motorway restaurants and gas stations at Rohrbrunn brought tax income to the municipality.

 In 1966, the parish church St. Johannes Nepomuk was enlarged.

 From 1977 to 1993, Weibersbrunn was part of a Verwaltungsgemeinschaft (administrative community) with Waldaschaff and Rothenbuch.

-In 2006, the community marked its 300th anniversary with a great festival.
+In 2006, the municipality marked its 300th anniversary with a great festival.